What Makes a Good RPG Rulebook?

 Tradeoffs Are the Design

 No rulebook can be strong in all five areas at once.
 Space is limited, attention is limited, and choices about layout, structure, and explanation always come at a cost.
-The issue isn’t whether a book gives something up because every book does.
+So the issue isn’t whether a book gives something up, because every book does.
 The real question is whether those tradeoffs were made on purpose, and whether what the book gains is worth what it sacrifices.
 That’s also why so many arguments about rulebooks go nowhere: people are often judging different layers and calling it the same problem.

 The best rulebooks aren’t the most balanced, they’re the ones that know what they’re protecting.
+The bad ones don’t.

 The Test Case: D&D 3.5e Player’s Handbook